Ojas-Gulati/dragjs/README.md

-new dragCanvas(canvas)         // Creates a new dragCanvas on the canvas specified. dragArea.add(id, [options])    // Adds a draggable object dragArea.disable([id])         // Disables clicking and dragging on the whole canvas or the name specified dragArea.enable([id])          // Enables clicking and dragging on the whole canvas or the name specified (surprise) dragArea.disableLayer([id])    // Disables clicking and dragging on a certain layer if using layeredCanvas dragArea.enableLayer([id])     // Enables clicking and dragging on a certain layer if using layeredCanvas dragArea.remove(id)            // Removes an object
+new dragCanvas(canvas)         // Creates a new dragCanvas on the canvas specified. dragArea.add(id, [options])    // Adds a draggable object dragArea.disable([id])         // Disables clicking and dragging on the whole canvas or the name specified dragArea.enable([id])          // Enables clicking and dragging on the whole canvas or the name specified dragArea.disableLayer([id])    // Disables clicking and dragging on a certain layer if using layeredCanvas dragArea.enableLayer([id])     // Enables clicking and dragging on a certain layer if using layeredCanvas dragArea.remove(id)            // Removes an object